cost-optimised-cloud 5 min read

 Policy 2: Enforce Auto-Shutdown on Non-Production Resources

-The policy: require a shutdown-schedule tag on all VMs in non-production subscriptions or resource groups, and back it with an Azure Automation runbook that enforces the schedule.
+The policy: require a shutdown-schedule tag on all VMs in non-production subscriptions, backed by an Azure Automation runbook.

 The problem this solves is straightforward arithmetic.
 A VM running 168 hours per week costs roughly three times more than the same VM running 56 business hours.
-Non-production environments — dev, test, staging — are rarely accessed outside business hours.
-The VMs run overnight and through weekends because nobody set up a shutdown schedule, not because there is a legitimate need for 24/7 availability.
+Non-production environments are rarely accessed outside business hours.

 Policy 3: Require Cost-Centre Tag at Resource Creation

-The policy: a Modify mode policy that appends a cost-centre tag at resource creation if one is not already present, defaulting to an unallocated value that is deliberately visible in cost reports.
+The policy: a Modify mode policy that appends a cost-centre tag at resource creation if one is not already present, defaulting to an unallocated value.

 Making Policies Stick

 Three policies in Deny mode will cause friction when first enforced.
 That friction is the point — it means the policies are working.
-But policies without an exemption process get bypassed through workarounds rather than through legitimate exceptions, and that produces worse outcomes than no policy at all.
+But the change management side is consistently harder than the technical implementation.